PowerShell/platyPS/test/Pester/assets/get-date.alt23.md

 ### -Year

-SSSSpecifies the year that is displayed.
+Specifies the year that is displayed.
 Enter a value from 1 to 9999.

 ```yaml
 Type: System.Int32